 When the epic 2020 wildfires hit California, like most people, I sealed up my home as well as I could to keep the thick smoke out.
 I put that sticky foam tape stuff around the drafty front door, shut all the windows and hoped for the best.
 That shit still gets in though.
 It's insidious and a person has to open the door some time.
 I upgraded my air filter situation with two Molekules - a big one for my main room/kitchen combo, and the smaller "smart" version for my bedroom, which has a sensor for particulate matter and increases its process when things get murky.

 When the weather turned cold, then dry inside due to the use of two forced-air heaters, I brought out the trusty humidifier to balance things out.
 Pretty swiftly my Awair became alarmed about a PM2.5 source in the apartment.
 I was confused because I wasn't cooking or burning anything, didn't smell smoke, nothing.
 In fact, I worried that there was a fire somewhere and I couldn't smell it, or I was living above a smoker (ew.)
 I wondered if the Awair was dumb and confused by the vapor coming out of the humidifier, so I moved it to the bedroom to see if that made a difference.

 The Awair is in the main room and after moving the humidifier, the PM2.5 went down some but was still higher than normal.
-At the same time, with the humidifier in the bedroom, the smart Molekule began to absolutely rage.
+At the same time, with the humidifier in the bedroom, the smart Molekule in there began to rage.
 It sounded like it was getting ready for take off.
 I was getting suspicious because it's one thing for the Awair to be fooled by water vapor, but the air filter as well?
 Et tu, Molekule?

 I stopped using the humidifier entirely, and the PM2.5 dropped to normal levels.
 I was 99% convinced that it was the culprit but talked with some friends for a sanity check.
 My pal Caleb shared this blog post from Awair.